MicrosoftDocs/win32/desktop-src/ADSchema/a-title.md

 ---
 title: Title attribute
-description: Contains the user's job title.
+description: Contains the users job title.
 This property is commonly used to indicate the formal job title, such as Senior Programmer, rather than occupational class, such as programmer.
 It is not typically used for suffix titles such as Esq. or DDS.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: '4a6899a7-ddbf-4dd0-b088-3739716f33df'
+ms.assetid: 4a6899a7-ddbf-4dd0-b088-3739716f33df
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-schema'
+ms.technology: active-directory-schema
 ms.tgt_platform: multiple
-keywords: ["Title attribute AD Schema", "title attribute AD Schema"]
+keywords:
+- Title attribute AD Schema
+- title attribute AD Schema
 topic_type:
 - apiref
 api_name:
 - Title
 api_type:
 - Schema
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Title attribute